A Scandal in Paris: Plot

-The rogue (George Sanders) who would later call himself Eugène François Vidocq is born in a prison cell, the twelfth child of a woman who steals a loaf of bread each time she needs shelter to give birth.
+The rogue who would later call himself Eugène François Vidocq is born in a prison cell, the twelfth child of a woman who steals a loaf of bread each time she needs shelter to give birth.
 As the boy grows into a man, he is constantly in and out of jail.
-As the story begins, he and his cutpurse cellmate and associate, Emile Vernet (Akim Tamiroff), escape using a file hidden in a birthday cake provided by Vernet's aunt Ernestine (Gisela Werbisek).
+As the story begins, he and his cutpurse cellmate and associate, Emile Vernet, escape using a file hidden in a birthday cake provided by Vernet's aunt Ernestine.

-While making their way to Paris, they are hired to pose for a painter (Fritz Leiber), Vidocq as Saint George and Vernet as the dragon.
+While making their way to Paris, they are hired to pose for a painter, Vidocq as Saint George and Vernet as the dragon.
 As the church painting nears completion, the pair steal the horse on which Vidocq is posing.
-In Paris, Uncle Hugo (Vladimir Sokoloff), the head of Vernet's criminal family, decides the safest place for the fugitives is in the army.
+In Paris, Uncle Hugo, the head of Vernet's criminal family, decides the safest place for the fugitives is in the army.
 He has a forger relative provide Vidocq with a fake commission as Lieutenant "Rousseau."
-While in Marseille, waiting to ship out to serve in Napoleon's campaign in Egypt, Vidocq encounters a singer named Loretta (Carole Landis).
+While in Marseille, waiting to ship out to serve in Napoleon's campaign in Egypt, Vidocq encounters a singer named Loretta.
 She is intrigued with him, while he is more attracted to her ruby garter.
-Accompanying her when she goes to meet her boring admirer Richet (Gene Lockhart), Vidocq manages to steal the garter.
+Accompanying her when she goes to meet her boring admirer Richet, Vidocq manages to steal the garter.

 After two years, Vidocq and Vernet leave the army.
 Returning to Paris, they make a detour around the church adorned by their likenesses.
-They come across the jewel-laden Marquise De Pierremont (Alma Kruger).
+They come across the jewel-laden Marquise De Pierremont.
 Vidocq wrangles an invitation to her chateau after retrieving her pet monkey from a cemetery (where he also claims to be a relation of a Vidocq buried there).
-He is a bit alarmed when he discovers that his intended victim's son-in-law is the Minister of Police (Alan Napier), but also enchanted by the official's daughter Therese (Signe Hasso).
+He is a bit alarmed when he discovers that his intended victim's son-in-law is the Minister of Police, but also enchanted by the official's daughter Therese.
 Unbeknownst to him, she has fallen in love with the image of Saint George, and is greatly disturbed by the painting's uncanny resemblance to their guest.
 Vidocq and Vernet steal and hide the Marquise's jewels, intending to return for them later.